 Teach with Special Collections & University Archives.

-Staff explain the research process and demonstrate search tools in your classroom.
+Staff explain the research process, demonstrate search tools, or discuss specific collections or research subjects in your classroom.

 Work with us to welcome your students to the Special Collections & University Archives reading room on their own time.
 Collections can be kept “on hold” for a defined amount of time, or students can submit their own requests.